PennyLaneAI/pennylane-aqt/doc/index.rst

   :end-before: header-end-inclusion-marker-do-not-remove

-Once the PennyLane-AQT plugin is installed, the two provided Strawberry Fields devices can be accessed straight away in PennyLane, without the need to import any additional packages.
+Once the PennyLane-AQT plugin is installed, the two provided AQT devices can be accessed straight away in PennyLane, without the need to import any additional packages.

 Devices